Ethics in Marketing: The Web of Lies

 The most important thing you can do as a marketer is find out what your company’s competitive advantage is.
 Where does your company excel?

-• Did your company establish a produce or service in the industry?
+• Did your company establish a product or service in the industry?
 (If you were the first one, be sure to use “premiere” rather than “premier” to avoid claims)

-• Does your company serve a special population, clientele, geographic location?
+• Does your company serve a special population, clientele, or geographic location?

 • Is your company’s culture something unusual where you can use a different voice or strategy to stand out?